 This month brings a long overdue update to our best SSD list.
-We say goodbye to older 64GB-class models, portable drives and USB keys, cut down our number of picks, and implemented a far more concise article format that focuses on internal SATA SSDs.
+We say goodbye to older 128GB-class models, and pave the way for new m.2 PCIe SSDs that we start listing next month.

-There are measurable attributes that separate one SSD from another.
+With that said, there are measurable attributes separating one SSD from another.
 But you'll need to approach a purchasing decision as the sum of many parts.
 Within individual apps, you'll hardly notice the difference between most SATA 3Gb/s and faster SATA 6Gb/s drives.
 It's the more taxing workloads that make a faster device worth owning.

 So, if you don’t have the time to read the benchmarks, or if you don’t feel confident enough in your ability to pick the right drive, fear not.
 Every month, we publish a simple list of the best SSDs for the money across the full spectrum of capacities.

 May 2015 Updates